Dear Blog Readers:

 Tibetan Buddhism gives us practical tools to help us manage the death of a loved one, whether human or animal.
 Much of the unhappiness surrounding death arises from our quite natural sense of loss.
 But we do have a choice.
 By focusing on our loved one’s consciousness as it moves from one realm of experience to the next, we are able to cope with the death of our pet with greater compassion and equanimity.

-You’ll find much more about this important subject in Buddhism for Pet Lovers.
+You’ll find a a more extensive explanation of this vital subject in Buddhism for Pet Lovers.

 For your copy of Buddhism for Pet Lovers go to: